 Getting there and where to stay

-Crescent Head is a 4hr 45min drive from Sydney and just under six hours from Melbourne.
+Crescent Head is a 4hr 45min drive from Sydney and just under six hours from Brisbane.
 You can also catch a train from Sydney to Kempsey, just 20min away.
 Or fly into Port Macquarie Airport and hire a car for the 45min drive.
 Stay in a holiday park in the centre of town, beachfront campgrounds, hotels or rural cottages.